-Safely Play With Your Sick Dog
+Safely Play with Your Sick Dog

 “With some cancers, you can still do a lot with your dog, but you want to avoid intense activities if there is a risk of internal bleeding or breaking bones,” Dr. Pellin says.
-“If they’re really tired all the time, you want to let them set their own pace.”

 Provide Tools to Improve Your Pet’s Quality of Life

 Ramps can help dogs avoid staircases, enter and exit cars, and get on and off beds.

 Diapers can cut down on messes and improve the quality of life for your family.
 Make sure to change your dog’s diapers frequently to prevent irritation and urine scalding.

 Belly bands for male dogs, like Paw Inspired Belly Band Male Washable Wrap Dog Diaper, are also helpful for accidents or marking, Dr. Pellin says.